mhweiner/lambdaconf/README.md

    - `default.json` is required, everything else is optional.
 Recommended practice is that this contains all of your "local development" settings.

    - All configuration files must be a subset of the default configuration.
 That means for a configuration to exist in any `.json` file, it must also exist in `default.json`.
-In Typescript terms, all configurations must be of type `Partial<DefaultConfig>`.
+In Typescript terms, all possible computed configurations must be of type `Partial<DefaultConfig>`.
-   In fact, the interface `Config` *is* created from the default.
-One of the main reasons for this limitation is due to the fact that otherwise, a type declaration wouldn't be possible at compile time.
+   In fact, the interface `Config` is simply created from the `default.json` file.
+One of the main reasons for this limitation is that a type declaration wouldn't otherwise be possible at compile time.

-   - Arrays should all contain the same type (not mixed).
+   - Arrays should be homogenous (not of mixed types).

-   - `loaders` that are on the same property should all return the same type.
+   - `loaders` that are used the same property in different config files should all return the same type (since again, that type is defined only in default.json)

    - None of the above are enforced (except the required default), but future versions may check for these conditions and throw an error.